ably/ably-dotnet/CONTRIBUTING.md

 ## Release process

+>Important Note
+>- If local dotnet environment + project setup is not available, please use [github codespaces](https://github.com/codespaces) instead.
+>- We have created `.devcontainer` folder at root specifying necessary dependencies for environment setup needed for release process.
+>- Visit [ably-dotnet](https://github.com/ably/ably-dotnet) repo, click on `Code` button at the right corner and create codespace for current branch from `Codespaces` tab.
+It will take some time to create the environment.
+Once codespace is created for the project, you can proceed with release steps mentioned below.

 This library uses [semantic versioning](http://semver.org/).
 For each release, the following needs to be done:

 1. Create a branch for the release, named like release/1.2.3 (where 1.2.3 is the new version number).